timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 (Ecker et al., [pp. 90 - 91](https://pbspamericaconnect.org/resources/Documents/Ecker%20et%20al.%20-%20Primer%20on%20memory%20reconsolidation.pdf)).
-For example, what's the memory, what's a less disturbing experience, what are the desired, new associations?
+For example, what's the memory, what's a less disturbing experience, and what are the desired, new associations?
 This is where IFS' unburdening recipe comes in.
 The unburdening process incrementally takes one through the memory reconsolidation steps,